-O1 Local Env Setting and EKS Deploy
+O1 Local Environment Setting and EKS Provisioning

 This guide provides a comprehensive walkthrough for setting up a local development environment, provisioning an Amazon EKS (Elastic Kubernetes Service) cluster using Terraform, and performing deep-dive inspections of the cluster components.
 You will learn how to configure essential CLI tools, deploy scalable infrastructure as code, and explore the low-level details of worker nodes, including containerd runtimes, CNI networking, and Kubelet configurations.

-Local Environment Configurations
+1. Local Environment Configurations

 Install AWS CLI and configure IAM in your local environment using the below commands: